5 Best Turkish Coffee Grinders: Reviews and comparisons

 Since beans spend more time with flat burrs than conical burrs, there’s more friction involved, which generates more heat.

 By and large, it’s agreed upon that steel conical burrs work best because the fine grind tends to overheat beans if grinding takes too long.
-Conical burrs have a larger grind area so they grind a little faster.
+Conical burr grinders have a larger grind area so they grind a little faster.
 In a perfect world, you’d find a plastic or wooden grinder with high-grade steel burrs, giving you a great grind mechanism without being too heavy.

 The traditional design of Turkish coffee grinders puts as much emphasis on aesthetic appeal as it does on grind quality and consistency.
 The surface is usually carved with filigree ornaments.
-This ornamentation serves a dual purpose, it makes for a more attractive grinder and it provides a better grip.
+This ornamentation serves a dual purpose, it makes for a more attractive coffee grinder and it provides a better grip.

 Size and Portability

 This is obviously going to depend on your needs.
-On the whole, manual Turkish grinders are very suitable for travel, as they’re light and compact.
+On the whole, manual Turkish coffee grinders are very suitable for travel, as they’re light and compact.
 However, the trade-off is that their collection bin and hopper capacity are both very small.
 There are tabletop coffee mills with a manual grinding mechanism that are larger, but not as portable.

-If you’re not too concerned with the size and looks, an electric grinder can get the job done just as well.
+If you’re not too concerned with the size and looks, an electric coffee grinder can get the job done just as well.
 The style points you lose will be made up for in convenience.

 It cannot be overstated how important the grind size is for a cup of good Turkish coffee.
 It needs to be very fine and consistent with no stray chunks (4).
 Even some very popular and high-quality mills don’t have the right grinding mechanism for Turkish coffee.